DenysGusti/Lab1b/README.md

 The bunny model has several holes at the bottom, so since I enabled gl.enable(gl.CULL_FACE), if you look inside the bunny, the back side will have the background color because the triangles pointing away from the viewer won't be visible.
-Selecting active lighting and shading models the second time gives the base shader.
-The light coordinate system is also displayed when selected.
-I also implemented a bounding box as shown in the tutorium and fixed the local and global transformations.
-Illumination only changes in camera mode because control keys are shared across modes.
+I also implemented a bounding box as demonstrated in the tutorium and fixed both local and global transformations.
+The type of light source is selected using a uniform variable to avoid duplicating shader code.
+The camera can also move forwards and backwards.

 ---